 Second, obviously there are unique concerns for job seekers with disabilities that can mean the difference in being hired or not.
-The ODA is offering seminars and sessions on the optimal ways to disclose a disability to employers, reasonable accommodations on the job, your rights as a jobseeker with disabilities.
-Check out our events page to see when these are scheduled or ask your ODA counselor for more information: http://disability.unt.edu/events (There's even free pizza!) and view the excellent disability employment transition videos at http://distance.tsbvi.edu/employment-law.html.
+The ODA is offering seminars and sessions on the optimal ways to disclose a disability to employers, reasonable accommodations on the job, your rights as a jobseeker with disabilities and you can view the excellent disability employment transition videos at http://www.tsbvi.edu/distance/employment-law.html.

 Third, the ODA will have representatives at all the UNT job fairs listed below (http://careercenter.unt.edu/events).
 The goal of our presence at the job fairs is to be a resource for both you and employers on disability issues and employment.
 Employers, that agree to participate, will have small signs on their table which indicate they are, “Interested in hiring a diverse workforce.”
 Many of these employers will be directly contacted by the ODA to discuss the benefits employees with disabilities bring to the workforce.
 We will also be ambassadors to all the employers at the job fair in an effort to encourage consideration of job candidates with disabilities.
 Our staff will also be available to answer your questions and distribute materials.

-Lastly, the ODA will be hosting or collaborating with the following off-campus programs wrp.gov (Fall 2014), http://www.cosdonline.org/full-access, http://ehrweb01.aaas.org/entrypoint/, http://www.washington.edu/doit/Brochures/overview.html.
+Lastly, the ODA will be hosting or collaborating with the following off-campus programs https://wrp.gov (Fall semesters only), http://www.cosdonline.org/full-access,http://www.viscardicenter.org/services/nbdc/emerging-leaders/, http://ehrweb01.aaas.org/entrypoint/, http://www.washington.edu/doit/Brochures/overview.html.
 We are also developing further initiatives with state and local government.
 Visit the preceding links to see if they are right for you!